 This tomb is the place believed by many to be the resting place of Jesus.
 Some archaeologists question the authenticity of the tomb because typological features suggest that it is a tomb originally hewn in the time of the Old Testament and not a “new tomb” as specifically stated in Scripture.

 $39.00 $49.99 FREE SHIPPING

-Garden Tomb (Christian Travel Study Program) Presents the merit of the site as a better environment for meditation and worship, but holds to the Holy Sepulcher as the more probable location for the events of the cross.
+Garden Tomb (See the Holy Land) Presents the merit of the site as a better environment for meditation and worship but holds to the Holy Sepulcher as the more probable location for the events of the cross.